kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/03_Install_minikube_and_docker/transcript.md

 minikube status
 ```

+That looks better.
 As expected it's saying that we haven't created our minikube provisioned kube cluster yet.

 Let's try to create it now.